-This chapter describes the installation script support in NetWare[®] 4 and NetWare 5.
-NetWare Installation Scripts (formerly known as CDWare Script Installation) let you:
+This chapter describes the installation script support for NetWare[®].
+NetWare installation scripts let you:

 - Alter or extend the NetWare pre-packaged installation process. - Install additional products or services onto a NetWare server after the operating system has been installed.

 Using NetWare Installation Scripts